ronki2304/Wordle-cracker/README.md

-# Yes another Wordle Cracker
+# Yes another Wordle solver

 I know I supposed there are tone of wordle-cracker.
 And I know why it is cool to code yours.